 If you’re a fan of Vikings, Norse mythology or just cool ancient stuff in general, then you’ll want to learn more about runes.

-One of the most fascinating aspects of Viking culture is their use of runes, as this was one of the ways that Vikings recorded their history, communicated with each other and even practised magic.
+One of the most fascinating aspects of Viking culture is their use of runes.
+With runes, Vikings recorded their history, communicated with each other and even practised magic.

 So put on your Viking helmets and let’s explore the history and cultural significance of Viking runes, as well as the different types of runes and the various ways in which they were used.